-At the same time, the clinical profile of patients is changing with increasing morbidity from non-communicable diseases such as diabetes, hypertension, or injuries caused by traffic accidents.
+At the same time, the clinical profile of patients is changing with increased morbidity from non-communicable diseases such as diabetes, hypertension, or injuries caused by traffic accidents.

 Demand is also driven by changes in patients’ perception of health and healthcare.
 Indian patients now have a better awareness of the risks associated with their condition, and of the capacity of allopathic medicine to treat them.
-They are becoming less inclined to restrict their hospital visits for extreme cases, or to postpone them until pain becomes unbearable.
+They are becoming less inclined to restrict their hospital visits for extreme cases or to postpone them until the discomfort becomes unbearable.
 The net effect of all these changes is that more patients are seeking medical care, and tend to visit hospitals more often.

 New hospital promoters need to clarify and test their vision before making any investment